Relluem94s/RelluBash-Script-Collection/README.md

 ![RelluBASH-Collection](https://img.relluem94.de/logos/main/rellubash_collection.png)

-Collection of Bash Scripts and other goodies i use.
+Collection of Bash Scripts and other goodies I use.

 ## Scripts: